jeffctr/symfony-mic-api/README.md

 ## Pre-Requisites to run this respository
 - [Docker](https://docs.docker.com/get-docker/).
 After installation make sure you have the `docker.sock` in this path `/var/run/docker.sock` (Linux & Mac)
-- Then, you will need to add the following URLs in to your `hosts`.
-In this step you will need `root` privileges. .
+- Then, you will need to add the following URLs to your `hosts`.
+In this step, you will need `root` privileges.
 - Open the following file with your favorite text editor `/etc/hosts`
-- Add these URLs, because we will need then in the next steps to access to them through the browser.
+- Add these URLs, because we will need then in the next steps to get access from a browser.
 ```angular2
 127.0.0.1	shopping-app.docker
 127.0.0.1	shopping-api.docker
 ```

 ## How to build the containers
 Having [Docker](https://docs.docker.com/get-docker/) installed and the URLs mapped is time to build the containers.
-This step will create four containers, but each of them have a purpose.
-Now please open your terminal and tun the following commands.
+This step will create four containers, but each of them has a purpose.
+Now please open your terminal and run the following commands.
 1. Clone the repository `git clone git@github.com:jeffctr/symfony-mic-api.git`
 1. Go into the folder that the previous command has created `cd symfony-mic-api`
 1. Run docker compose to build your images.
 This command will download the [docker images](https://docs.docker.com/get-started/overview/) required to build your containers.
-Please make sure you have internet connection and be patient because it can take a while `docker-compose build`
+Please make sure you have an internet connection and be patient because it can take a while `docker-compose build`
-1. After the previous command has finished, is time to start the containers `docker-compose up -d`
+1. After the previous command has finished, its time to start the containers `docker-compose up -d`
-1. If everything was a success congratulations you have [Symfony 5.1](https://symfony.com/doc/current/setup.html) running in your local with a connection to [Postgres 10](https://www.postgresql.org/).
+1. If everything was a success congratulation you have [Symfony 5.1](https://symfony.com/doc/current/setup.html) running in your local with a connection to [Postgres 10](https://www.postgresql.org/).

 ### Full commands to build and start the containers